PS2Sanctuary/Sanctuary.Census/docs/migrating-from-census.md

 Filtering (searching, querying) is fully supported.

-Supported commands:
+Unsupported commands:
+- `c:resolve`.
+- `c:exactMatchFirst`.

-- `c:case`.
+- `c:retry`.

-- `c:limit` (default `100`, max `10 000`).
+Command behaviour differences:
+- `c:limit` is set to `100` by default, and has a maximum value of `10 000`.
-- `c:limitPerDB` (overrides `c:limit`).
+- `c:limitPerDB` simply overrides `c:limit`.
-- `c:join` - unlike DBG Census, all siblings may use child joins.
-However, a single query is limited to 25 joins total.
+- `c:join` allows all siblings to use child joins, however, a single query is limited to 25 joins in total.
-- `c:start`.
-- `c:show`.
-- `c:hide`.
-- `c:has`.
-- `c:includeNull`.
-- `c:lang` - allows a comma-separated list of language codes, rather than a single code.
+- `c:lang` allows a comma-separated list of language codes.
-- `c:sort`.
-- `c:tree` - the `start` key is not yet supported.
+- `c:tree` does not support the `start` key.
-- `c:timing` - inserts a timestamp indicating the time taken to query the database, rather than the more specific model of the DBG Census.
+- `c:timing` inserts a slightly different model.

 ## Response Shape

 The shape of the response document should be exactly the same as DBG Census.
-Please note however that number, boolean and `null` values are represented appropriately, rather than as strings.
+Please note however that non-int64 numbers, boolean and `null` values are represented appropriately, rather than as strings.

 ### Error Responses